 Set a budget and stick to it.
-We know it’s easier said than done when you show up to a car yard looking for a Kia Rio and find yourself sitting in an Audi.
-However, when applying for a car loan it is important to know your loan price so that you don’t sell yourself short by under-borrowing or adding extra financial pressure on yourself by over-borrowing.
+We know that’s easier said than done when you show up to a car yard looking for a Kia Rio and find yourself sitting in an Audi.
+However, when applying for a car loan it is important to know your budget, so you don’t sell yourself short by under-borrowing, or put extra financial pressure on yourself by over-borrowing.

-The amount you should borrow will depend on the price of the car that you wish to purchase and how much of your own money you will use towards the car.
+The amount you should borrow will depend on the price of the car that you wish to purchase, and how much of your own money you will put towards the car.
 Most importantly, it will depend on what you can afford to make in repayments.
 Put those Audi keys down…

-Work out a monthly budget to see the amount of money you will be able to afford to put towards paying off your car loan.
+Work out a monthly budget to see how much money you could afford to put towards paying off your car loan.
 We can give you a hand with these calculations.
-Use ourcar loan repayment calculatorwhich will show you approximately what your loan repayments will be.
+Use our car loan repayment calculator to estimate what your loan repayments will be.

-We aren’t limited for choice when it comes to choosing a car and the same applies for car loans.
+We aren’t limited for choice when it comes to cars, and the same applies for car loans.
 Unfortunately, this means there is no one-size-fits-all car loan, so you will have to study your options to find the right loan type for you.

 Get familiar with the different car loan types so you can spot the right one:

 A variable car loan’s interest rates are dependent on the lender, which means they can fluctuate and affect your repayment amount.
-So if your financial institution increases the interest rate, your repayments will increase; and if they decrease, so will your repayments.
-This type of loan is harder to budget for as your repayments may vary from month to month, however the interest rates are generally lower than fixed rates.
+This type of loan can be harder to budget for as your repayments may vary from month to month.

 With a secured car loan, generally the car you wish to purchase is used as an asset for security against the loan.
 This loan is considered a lower risk for lenders, because if you default on your repayments they can repossess your vehicle and sell it to pay off your loan.
 So it generally offers better interest rates than an unsecured loan.

-Unsecured car loansdo not require the car as security against the loan.
-Instead, you need to prove that you can meet the repayments by showing a history of savings, or if you have previously had a loan or a credit card that you met the repayments.
-Some borrowers may not have the option of choosing between secured andunsecured car loans, but withso many to choose from on RateCity, you are likely to find one that is great value and suits your requirements.
+Unsecured car loans do not require your car to be used as security against the loan.
+Instead, you need to prove that you can meet the repayments by showing a history of savings, or if you have previously had a loan or a credit card, that you met the repayments.
+While unsecured car loans tend to have higher interest rates than secured car loans, they often offer greater flexibility.

 If you think the interest rate is the only cost of taking out a car loan, think again.
-Lenders might also hit you with one or several fees and charges:
+Lenders might also hit you with one or more fees and charges:

 An establishment fee is a one-off upfront fee designed to cover the cost of setting up your car loan.

 Are you looking for a new car or a used car?
-The type of car you choose and the age of the car will determine what type of car loan you may require.
+The type of car you choose and the age of the car may help determine what type of car loan you may require.

 It’s the fine print that really requires your attention.
-When narrowing down your car loan options, make sure you look into the loan features.
+When narrowing down your car loan options, make sure you consider the loan features.
 There are a range of features attached to car loans, which are all specific to the type of loan and the lender.

-Can you make extra payments off your car loan?
-Doing so will allow you to pay off the loan sooner and save money to boot.
-To find out about this feature, ask your prospective lender if your car loan allows extra repayments, if you will be charged for doing so and if there is a limit on how many repayments you can make within a certain time frame.
-These are the finer details you should find out before applying for a loan.
+Can you make extra payments on your car loan?
+Doing so can allow you to pay off the loan sooner and save money to boot.
+To find out about this feature, ask your prospective lender:

 The dreaded paperwork.
 It’s a tedious part of life but a necessary process we can’t avoid.
 We’ve tried to make it easier for you by putting together a checklist of some of the documentation that you may need to support your car loan application.